Learn More About Taking a Break with a Homeschool Mini-Mester!

 - Everyone has to take a health course at some point—another good mini-mester choice.

 - How about focusing on cursive handwriting for the older student?
-Teach Yourself Cursive or Write Now can be mini-mester courses.
+Teach Yourself Cursive or Horizons Penmanship can be mini-mester courses.

 How Do You Plan a Homeschool Mini-Mester?